SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-String-Data-Type.md

 ## Description
 Read two names and a delimiter.

-Print the names joined by the delimiter.
+Print the names joined by the delimiter to the console.

 ## Examples
 | **Input** | **Output** |